genehand/emporia-vue-local-extended/README.md

 # Emporia Vue Local Extended

-This is a more advanced and much more easily configured Emporia Vue ESPHome Template.
+This is a more advanced and much more easily configured Emporia Vue ESPHome Template (plus a small external component).
-This is really made for users at the tail ends of the power monitoring bell curve.
+This is really made for users at either tail end of the energy monitoring bell curve, as it's both easier to set up and gives you access to a lot more data by way of some simple calculations.

 ## Just copy over the example_config.yaml into your esphome dashboard and all of the required external components and sensor setups are pulled in and set up automatically.